Ziad-Soliman17/Adventure-Works-Reseller-Sales----Exploratory-Data-Analysis/README.md

 **Top Products (2013)**
 - Mountain-200 led Bikes with $6.6M and a positive gross margin of +8.6% ($569K profit) - the only major bike model generating healthy returns.
 - Touring-1000 ($6.3M) and Road-350-W ($3.3M) showed strong sales but negative margins (−6% and −16%), indicating pricing or production cost issues on these specific models.
-- led components
 - Hitch Rack led Accessories at $183K with high margins, followed by Sport-100 Helmets ($118K) - ideal cross-sell targets.
-- In Clothing, Women's Mountain Shorts ($243K, +35% margin) and Classic Vests ($205K) performed strongly, while Long/Short Sleeve Jerseys combined generated $353K in sales but a −31% margin — a significant loss-maker.
+- In Clothing, Women's Mountain Shorts ($243K, +35% margin) and Classic Vests ($205K, ) performed strongly, while Long/Short Sleeve Jerseys combined generated $353K in sales but a −31% margin — a significant loss-maker.

 ### 3. Resellers & Geography